tejuscs/adb_azure/adb-provisioning-databases/adb-provisioning-databases.md

     ![This image shows the result of performing the above step.](./images/maintenance.png " ")

-- Agree to the terma of services and click Next.
+- Agree to the terms of services and click Next.

     ![This image shows the result of performing the above step.](./images/agree.png " ")

-- Attach Tags if required and click Next.
+- Add Tags if required and click Next.

     ![This image shows the result of performing the above step.](./images/tags.png " ")

-- Review the configurations and clic Create.
+- Review the configurations and click Create.

     ![This image shows the result of performing the above step.](./images/review.png " ")